Sergio Busquets: Barcelona

+Inter Miami

+On 23 June 2023, Inter Miami announced that they had signed Busquets.
+On 16 July, Busquets officially signed a two-and-a-half-year deal with Inter Miami.
+He was also joined at the club with former Barcelona teammates Messi and Jordi Alba, and later followed by Luis Suárez at the end of 2023.
+He won his first title with the club on 20 August 2023, helping Inter Miami beat Nashville SC in the 2023 Leagues Cup final.
+On 7 March, Busquets and Inter Miami made their debuts in the CONCACAF Champions Cup against Nashville SC.
+He would assist in Luis Suárez's stoppage time equalizing goal, helping the first leg end 2–2.
+On 20 April 2024, Busquets scored his first goal for the club in a 3–1 win over Nashville SC.

+On 25 September 2025, Busquets announced that he would be retiring from football at the end of the MLS season.

 International career

-On 11 October 2008, Busquets earned his first cap for Spain's under-21 in their 2009 UEFA European Under-21 Football Championship qualification play-offs first-leg away match against Switzerland.
+On 11 October 2008, Busquets earned his first cap for Spain's under-21 in their 2009 UEFA European Under-21 Championship qualification play-offs first-leg away match against Switzerland.
 He scored in the 17th minute of a 1–2 loss, though they eventually emerged victorious 4–3 on aggregate.
 On 28 December, he played his first game for the Catalan representative side, starting in a 2–1 win over Colombia at the Camp Nou.

 On 11 February 2009, Busquets was called up to the senior squad for a friendly against England.
 He was named as a substitute for a 2010 FIFA World Cup qualifier against Turkey on 28 March 2009, making his debut in the return match on 1 April, playing 16 minutes in a 2–1 win in Istanbul after replacing David Silva.
 In the summer, he went to his first senior tournament, helping Spain come third at the 2009 FIFA Confederations Cup in South Africa.

 Busquets was selected by manager Vicente del Bosque for the 2010 World Cup in the same country, assuming the holding midfielder role naturalized Brazilian Marcos Senna had previously occupied in the conquest of UEFA Euro 2008.
 He played all of the tournament's games and minutes for the eventual world champions, save the last 30 minutes of the 0–1 group-stage loss against Switzerland in Durban.
 He finished the tournament with the third–highest pass success rate, alongside his teammate Puyol, completing 88% of his passes.

 At UEFA Euro 2012 in Poland and Ukraine, Busquets played every minute as Spain won the title, and he was named in the Team of the Tournament.
 On 8 September 2014, he scored his first international goal in a 5–1 win over Macedonia during Euro 2016's qualifying phase.
 His second came during the same tournament on 15 November, in the 3–0 defeat of Belarus in Huelva.
 He was selected for the final tournament in France.